Finite-time blow-up of a non-local stochastic parabolic problem: Noise term induced blow-up

-Then by Banach's fixed point theorem, there exists a unique solution of problem \eqref{intro1}-\eqref{intro2} $ u \in S_{T}$.
-Finally, the estimates \eqref{exsit_2} can be obtained by following a similar argument as in the proof of Theorem 3 in \cite{dms1}.
+and thus by Banach's fixed point theorem, there exists a unique local-in-time solution $ u \in S_{T}$ for the problem \eqref{intro1}-\eqref{intro2}.
+Finally, the estimate \eqref{exsit_2} can be obtained by following a similar argument as in the proof of Theorem 3 in \cite{dms1}.